luhtonen/learning-projects/JavaScript/Knockoutjs_Succinctly/ch03/README.md

 Running `grunt` by itself will run through all of the steps of linting the javascript, building out dependencies and ultimately creating all the files in the folder `/dist/`.

-## Working with the scaffolded app

-There's just enough to in place to get you going.
-Go ahead and make your changes to `index.html`.
-You'll start your javascript work in `app/assets/js/main.js` by requiring your first modules.
-Past that, well, the world is your oyster.

-### Tests

-TODO

 ## Deploying your application on a server